itismarcii/Interactive-Ocean-Wave-Simulation-With-Compute-Shaders-in-Unity/Assets/Scripts/Version/0.3/Readme.txt

-v0.1 : GerstnerWave in Unity via Compute Shaders

-Description:    Implementation of "Gerstner wave" on a Mesh via Compute Shaders
+v0.3 : Implementation of a chunk system on the Compute Shader for variations of mesh sizes